 Don't Jump to Conclusions

-It can be a serious blow when the people you're closest to aren't as thrilled about your engagement, even more so if they don't approve of it at all.
+It can be a serious blow when the people you're closest to aren't super excited about your engagement, even more so if they don't approve of your relationship at all.
 And while your first instinct might be to say you don't care and just run off together in newlywed bliss, there might be more to their disapproval than you realize.
 Try putting yourself in their shoes before acting out of haste.
-You may even want to consider calling a meeting with your partner and folks to clear the air.
+You may even want to consider sitting down with your parents alone or with your partner to help clear the air.

 If your parents aren't supportive, begin by exploring why they don't approve of your marriage.
 "Most parents want the best for their child, and I promise you, their attitude is related to a fear.
 Perhaps they are worried about your future because they think you are marrying too young, without resources, or are in a relationship that they fear might turn abusive," says Dr. Wendy Walsh, a relationship expert.
 "Talking about their fears honestly and reassuring your parents—or even considering the validity of their fears—can bring you all to a greater understanding of each other."